Trump rips Paul Ryan as 'lame duck failure' with 'poor leadership'

 “He quit Congress because he didn’t know how to Win.
 They gave me standing O’s in the Great State of Wisconsin, & booed him off the stage," Trump wrote.
 "He had the Majority & blew it away with his poor leadership and bad timing.
 Never knew how to go after the Dems like they go after us.
 Couldn’t get him out of Congress fast enough!”

-Trump’s lashing out at Ryan appear to be in response to criticism from Ryan that appeared in detailed book excerpts — from Tim Alberta’s “American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump — published this week by Politico and The Washington Post.
+Trump’s lashing out at Ryan appear to be in response to criticism from the former House speaker that appeared in detailed book excerpts — from Tim Alberta’s “American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump — published this week by Politico and The Washington Post.

+On Friday morning, Trump resumed his bashing of the Wisconsin Republican during an appearance on the White House South Lawn, telling reporters that Ryan "was not a talent," "wasn't a leader," and was a "lame duck for a long time as Speaker."

+"The only success Paul Ryan had was the time he was with me," Trump said, pointing to the GOP's tax cut bill.
+"For Paul Ryan to be complaining is pretty amazing."

 “We’ve gotten so numbed by it all,” Ryan said.
 “Not in government, but where we live our lives, we have a responsibility to try and rebuild.
 Don’t call a woman a ‘horse face.’
 Don’t cheat on your wife.
 Don’t cheat on anything.
 Be a good person.
 Set a good example.”